This manual is for Eclector version 0.12.0.

 The default method on this generic function calls

-label to create an object of an unspecified type.
-The method
+input-stream and label to create an object of an unspecified

-registers and returns the created object.
-Client code should manipulate
+type.
+The method registers and returns the created object.
+Client code

-the object only via the generic functions described in this section and
+should manipulate the object only via the generic functions described in

-in particular not rely on the object being of a particular type (since
+this section and in particular not rely on the object being of a

-could return unexpected objects).
-The default method requires the
+client classes could return unexpected objects).
+The default method

 .